ssideris/MSc-in-Business-Analytics-AUEB/Data Engineering & Business Intelligence/Handle Big Data Using Token Blocking Method & Meta-Blocking Graphs/README.md

 **A.** We create an empty dictionary where each token will take place as a key in it.
 We search for each token in the column tokens per row and append to the dictionary the ids of the rows we find to include each token in.
 Each key must include at least 2 values to exist.
 Finally, we delete keys equal to nan, none and blanks as they are nonmeaningful and pretty print the key-value pairs.

-###### Each token will take place as a key in our dictionary.
-We search for each token in the column tokens per row and append to the dictionary the ids of the rows we find to include each token in.
-Each key must include at least 2 values to exist.

 ```python
 #initialize the dictionary
 kv_pairs = {}